Peru is the pounding heart of South America. It’s an ancient land interwoven with a…

-Cuy is the Peruvian name for Guinea Pig.
+The last selection in our Food and drinks to try in Peru is Cuy (the Peruvian name for Guinea Pig).
 Yes, Guinea Pig!
 In Peru, eating Guinea Pig is a delicacy!
 The Guinea Pig is cooked and then normally served whole on a plate with a side such as potatoes.

 Believe it or not, Guinea Pig originates in the Andean regions of South America and was always seen as food.
 It wasn’t until the Spanish arrived that these guys became our little furry friends.
 So, in Peru, eating Guinea Pig isn’t unusual at all!

 Cuy is prepared either baked or fried.
 “Cuy del horno” means baked Guinea Pig as opposed to “cuy el chactado” which is fried.

 If you are up for the adventure, give Cuy a try while in Peru!
 Not only is it a new cultural experience, but Guinea Pig is actually a very healthy and lean meat!

 Aji de Gallina – A chicken dish in a creamy curry-type sauce made with garlic